prosperus

 It was important that—while this brand would have a clear message in relation to politics and their effect on poverty—the brand did not feel political.
 The brand should feel trustworthy, educational, and serious but hopeful.
 It should feel community-focused.
 The tone should be conversational and confident.

-After an exploration of logos, I developed a couple of sets of how type, image and/or graphics, and color worked to-gether to become a brand that could live in social media and print.
-After critiques from peers and educators, I combined the two to create a co-hesive brand that I moved forward with.
+After an exploration of logos, I developed a couple of sets of how type, image and/or graphics, and color worked together to become a brand that could live in social media and print.
+After critiques from peers and educators, I combined the two to create a cohesive brand that I moved forward with.

 PROTOTYPING

-With a new direction, it felt appropriate that an infograohic be used to replace the book.
-It could display the most important information and make it easily digestable.
-It could also live conveniently in community spaces.
-Thus, prototyping consisted of exploring options for what this infographic might look like.
 I began to imagine 3D experiences, but I quickly realized that a larger display may not fit well in smaller spaces like the local café.
 I pivoted to a smaller one-sided poster that would be easy for installation and storage.

 The prototyping stage was an opportunity for me to test text sizes and which graphic treatments best fit the context of how this infographic would live.
 I also refined my messaging and writing style for the brand during this stage.